Meditative Herbs & Enchanted Fowlk Life

 Ask for heavens help and away home you both shall go."

-With that the faiery disappeared, and Brian made the sign of the cross saying, "Saints be praised today, help me and me sister get home safe," and with that he heard Patty calling his name opposite of the demon tree.
-He ran and gave her the shoe, but so filled with fright, they took off for home without putting it on.
-Mrs. O'Sheh saw them running to the house with great agitation and anxiety, and asked what was wrong, so they told her, and she replied, "Fr.
-Patrick told ya never go to that demon tree, and i understand it was a mistake, but mind ya stay on the path in that area if ya are ever 'round there again.
-For he also mentioned them peculiar sod roof houses the demons live in, and once there,, ohhh no one really knows that answer!"
+Mrs. O'Leery was walking with the youngest Matthew, knick-named Pip, and saw them running to the house with great agitation and anxiety.
+She asked what was wrong, so they told her, and then she replied, "Fr.
+Richard told ya never go to that demon tree, and I understand it was a mistake, but mind ya stay on the path in that area if ya are ever 'round there again.
+For he also mentioned them peculiar sod roof houses the demons, or the good Lord only knows what may live in there.. ohhh merciful heavens, no one really knows that answer!"

-Princess Liliyana waited a moment, lest to attract attention, and then turned quickly out of he castle and around the left towards the Big House, and all castles have this for the caretakers to live in.
-The magic well was 'round the back of the Big House and here one can help themselves to a mouthful of fresh water, and even might get a glance at an earthen fowlk in need of it's water, for that is why it is called the magic well, seems they love the taste of this water better than the fresh running streams nearby.
-This day she waited for her faiery friend Tisia, for today Tisia had news of a prince who built a castle himself (which is quite unheard of) and the Ivy Village fowlk had hopes for Liliyana to marry one day.
+Today was the day in the Ivy Village that Princess Liliyana most certainly had to meet Tisia.
+She waited a moment, lest to attract attention, and then turned quickly out of the castle and around the left towards the Big House.
+All castles have this type of house for the caretakers to live in.
+This one in particular had a magic well around the back of it, and here one can help themselves to a mouthful of fresh water, likewise even get a glance at the earthen fowlk.
+This is why it is called the magic well, because as one might expect, the earthen fowlk love the taste of this water, much better than the fresh running streams nearby.
+This day she waited for her faiery friend Tisia, for today Tisia had news of a prince who built a castle himself, which is quite unheard of, and the Ivy Village fowlk had hopes for Liliyana to marry one day.
 Tisia sat on the edge of the bucket and as soon as she saw Liliyana she flew to her shoulder to tell her the news she had witnessed about the prince who built his own castle.
+"It is true, true, Liliyana.
+The dwarves, Zagaf & Zacmir helped him bring the stone to construct it, but the man built it by himself."

 Small $15.00 each